How to Make Homework Boost Learning

 We learn to retrieve for later use, being it in exams or for other purposes.
 This is why we have the retrieval practice, which is recalling something you’ve learned.
 The best time to have a retrieval practice is after you seem to be forgetting about the subject matter.
 It is proven that retrieval practice is a more powerful technique in recalling information than re-reading.
 In homework, sometimes students are required to answer questions without referring to their notes.

 Some teachers are oblivious to this research; hence, they don’t know how to utilize homework to benefit students.
 Some of them also lack the requisite training and experience on how and which type of task to assign at a given period.
 Therefore, it is evident that most teachers assign homework without assessing its effectiveness and impact on the students.

 Though homework may not help elementary children, the opposite can be said on its impact on middle and high school students.
 Several kinds of research attest to this fact; however, there may be slight differences in the student's demography, economic background, and even the subjects.
 For example, the research found that math homework boosts students' achievement at the elementary level than in middle school.

-Another research revealed that privileged kids with educated parents easily get help doing their homework than disadvantaged kids with less-educated students.
+Another research revealed that privileged kids with educated parents easily get help doing their homework at My Homework Done than disadvantaged kids with less educated parents.
 Nonetheless, if teachers cite this reason for not assigning homework, it means less privileged students would be left to their fate.
 However, these students need effective assignments to enhance their academic performance.